Mistake #5: Treating Lighting as an Afterthought

 Walk through any trade show and notice how some booths practically glow while others look dim and uninviting.
 Guess which ones draw more traffic?

 Poor lighting doesn't just make your products hard to see: it makes your entire booth feel unprofessional and overlooked.
 In those cavernous convention centers, good lighting is what separates the pros from the amateurs.
+The Fix:

 Invest in professional-grade lighting that makes your space warm and welcoming.
 Use spotlights to highlight key products and backlighting to create depth and visual interest.
 The right lighting doesn't just illuminate your booth: it creates an atmosphere that makes people want to step inside and stay awhile